The latest regulations for the 2026 RoboRacer PNU-HYUNSONG CHAMPIONSHIP.

 These chassis are recommended, but chassis within 15% of Traxxas vehicle dimensions are generally allowed

-"Modifications" include cutting, drilling (additional holes), grinding, bending, molding, removal/replacement of structural components, and changes to wheelbase/track width.
+"Modifications" include cutting, drilling (additional drilling), grinding, bending, molding, removal/replacement of structural components, and changes to wheelbase/track width.

-However, non-structural attachments for safety and sensor mounting (e.g., foam bumpers, detection boxes, sensor brackets) are allowed, but must be mounted in a way that does not remove material or alter the shape of the chassis/body itself (using existing mounting points, clamps/brackets, double-sided tape, etc.).
+However, non-structural attachments for safety and sensor mounting (e.g., foam bumpers, detection boxes, sensor brackets) are allowed, but must be mounted in a way that does not remove material or change the shape of the chassis/body (using existing fastening points, clamps/brackets, double-sided tape, etc.).

-The interpretation of "or below" follows the pre-announced approved list by the organizers, and unclear or ambiguous equipment requires prior approval.
+The interpretation of "or below" follows the organizers' interpretation, and unclear or ambiguous equipment requires prior approval.

 Camera: Both single cameras (Logitech C270, C920, Raspberry Pi Camera V2, Arducam, etc.) and